ali-ghorbani-k/Credit-Risk-Management/README.md

 # Credit-Risk-Management
-Building an end-to-end machine learning model to predict the probability of paying back a loan by each applicant.
+Building an end-to-end machine learning model to predict the probability of paying back a loan by an applicant.

 # Problem Statement
 This is a supervised binary classification problem since the lables are provided in the application_train table (supervsied), and the lable is a binary variable with 0 (repaying the loan) and 1 (having difficulty repaying the loan).